 A feature of EFL that past participants have found especially useful is the demonstrations: the EFL staff model the activities and simulations with high school students.
 Attending teachers gain direct experience with the lesson plans before they leave at the end of the week.

-Learning has never been so easy, rewarding, or inexpensive.
+Learning has never been so easy, rewarding, or budget friendly:

 - Lodging, materials, and most meals covered by FTE – a value of over $1300.

 - $150 stipend available to participants who commute to the program

 - Correlated to all 50 state standards in economic education and the Common Core State Standards

 - Based on Voluntary National Standards in Economic Education

 Three semester hours of graduate credit in economics are available for $366 through the University of Colorado,Colorado Springs.

 Objectives: EFL focuses on how markets work

 Participants learn that